agstephens/RL-mkdocs/docs/unit3/lesson9/lesson9.md

 3. understand that intermediate n values usually works the best
 4. generalise n-step prediction methods to n-step control methods

-**Reading**:
-The accompanying reading of this lesson is **chapter 7** of our text book available online [here](http://incompleteideas.net/book/RLbook2020.pdf).
-Please note that we explain the ideas of this topic from a practical perspective and not from a theoretical perspective which is already covered in the textbook.

 In the previous lesson, we saw how a TD update rule defined in terms of the next reward and state as the target can effectively converge to useful state and action-value functions.
 It took the form: